nwesterhausen/valheim-discordconnector/docs/config/messages.server.md

 Type: `String`, default value: `The world has been saved.`

 Set the message that will be sent when the server saves the world data.
 If you want to have this choose from a variety of messages at random, separate each message with a semicolon ';' If you use %PUBLICIP% in this message, it will be replaced with the public IP address of the server.

+## Server New Day Message

+Type: `String`, default value: `Day Number %DAY_NUMBER%`

+Set the message that will be sent when a new day starts.
+The `%DAY_NUMBER%` variable gets replaced with the new day number (e.g. "Day Number 34").